MasteraSnackin/AmplifyAI/README.md

 ![AmplifyAI Banner](https://img.shields.io/badge/AI-Gemini%202.5%20Flash-indigo) ![React](https://img.shields.io/badge/React-19-blue) ![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue) ![License](https://img.shields.io/badge/License-MIT-green)

 **AmplifyAI** is an AI-powered marketing agent designed to solve the content bottleneck for brands and events.
-By leveraging **Google's Gemini 2.5 Multimodal AI**, it acts as a "Senior Marketing Strategist in a Box."
+By leveraging **Google's Gemini Multimodal AI**, it acts as a "Senior Marketing Strategist in a Box."

 Instead of manually watching hours of event footage, webinars, or podcasts, you simply upload the video, define your **Target Audience** and **Campaign Goal**, and AmplifyAI automatically generates high-engagement, viral social campaigns tailored to your strategy.

-## 🏆 KXSB Hackathon Submission
+## 🏆 Hackathon Submission

 This project directly addresses the challenge to "deliver a step-change in visibility and prominence through innovative advertising."